-There are many poetic passages and poetic sections of the Bible that contain very clear and explicit references to that creation myth containing a battle and lots of monsters.
+There are many poetic passages and poetic sections of the Bible that contain very clear and explicit references creation to that mvth containing a battle and lots of monsters.
 It was certainly a story known and told to Israelite children and was a part of the Israelite culture.
-It is mentioned in Psalm 74:12-17:
+It is mentioned in Job: it is mentioned in Psalm 74:12-17:

-"O God, my king from of old, who brings deliverance throughout the land;/it was You who drove back the sea with Your might, who smashed the heads of the monsters in the waters;/it was You who crushed the heads of Leviathan."
+"O God, my king from of who old, brings deliverance throughout the land:/it was You who drove back the sea with Your might, who smashed the heads of the monsters in the waters:/it was You who crushed the heads of Leviathan."